 Knowing and becoming familiar with a timeline to search, identify, and apply for scholarships can be a bit tricky.
 At Eastern Illinois University, many scholarships become available each year from January through March, with some opportunities in September and October.

 The timeline noted below can help make the scholarship process much easier when completing all of the necessary scholarship steps and will help you to avoid missing out on any scholarship opportunities.
 With a little time, commitment, and perseverance, scholarships can help tremendously with financing a college education.

 June and July

 - Periodically familiarize and review scholarship opportunities available on the EIU scholarship search engine located at eiu.academicworks.com.
 Eastern also advertises a multitude of outside scholarship opportunities.
 These listings can be found on the ‘Outside Scholarship Resources for Students’ tab on the EIU scholarship web page.

 - Keep a folder.
 In the folder, keep a notepad to write down the scholarships that you find and are eligible to apply for.
 Note the scholarship application deadline and then print out the application if available.
 If the scholarship application is not available, go back to the website later to acquire.

-- During this time period, scholarship searches can be done monthly or weekly depending on personal time availability.
+- During this time, you can search for scholarships monthly or weekly depending on your free time.

 - Continue to search for scholarships.